Frequently Asked Questions (FAQs)

 There are many payment methods you use to pay such as an online bank transfer, a bankers draft, by credit or debit card.
 Please visit the link for further information

 I am a sponsored student, how can I pay my fees?

-If you are a sponsored student, you must provide a letter of financial support for the full duration of you course, if you are unable to provide a full sponsor letter, you will then be responsible for paying the remaining course fees.
+If you are a sponsored student, you must provide a letter of financial support for the full duration of your course, if you are unable to provide a full sponsorship letter for the full period of study, you will then be responsible for paying the remaining course fees.
 Please see link below for further information:

 I don’t have a credit or debit card.
 How can I pay?

 Credit/debit card is the quickest and easiest way to pay.
 However, if you cannot pay by credit or debit card, you can pay by cheque or bankdraft:

 1. Please make your cheque or bank draft payable to "University of Glasgow".

 2. On the back of the cheque/bankdraft write:

 - your full name and University of Glasgow student number (GUID)